-The Canberra Wellington Indigenous Artist Exchange pilot will provide the opportunity for a local Aboriginal and/or Torres Strait Islander artist to spend up to six weeks in Wellington to work in a new environment and to engage with Māori culture, Wellington-based artists, organisations and the wider community.
-A Māori artist from Wellington will also be given the same opportunity to come to Canberra in 2018-19.
+The aim of the Canberra Wellington Indigenous Artist Exchange pilot was to provide the opportunity for a local Aboriginal and/or Torres Strait Islander artist to spend up to six weeks in Wellington to work in a new environment and to engage with Māori culture, Wellington-based artists, organisations and the wider community.
+A Māori artist from Wellington was also given the same opportunity to come to Canberra.

-This is an exciting new opportunity for Aboriginal and/or Torres Strait Islander artists living in Canberra.
+This was an exciting new opportunity for Aboriginal and/or Torres Strait Islander artists living in Canberra.

-The artists chosen for the 2019 pilot are Dean Cross from Canberra, and Ana Iti from Wellington.
+The artists chosen for the 2019 pilot were Dean Cross from Canberra, and Ana Iti from Wellington.

 Dean Cross to focus on Indigenous Anzacs on Wellington Exchange

-One of the ACT’s most talented Aboriginal artists has been chosen to take part in the Canberra Wellington Indigenous Artist Exchange pilot.
+One of the ACT’s most talented Aboriginal artists was chosen to take part in the Canberra Wellington Indigenous Artist Exchange pilot.

-Dean Cross will fly to Canberra’s sister city, Wellington in April to explore the shared history of Indigenous Anzacs using photo and video based practices.
-The project will explore themes of transcultural mourning, Indigenous and non-Indigenous remembrance practices and the complexities of Indigenous National Service in a post-colonial paradigm.
+Dean Cross flew to Canberra’s sister city, Wellington, in April 2019 to explore the shared history of Indigenous Anzacs using photo and video based practices.
+The aim of the project was to explore themes of transcultural mourning, Indigenous and non-Indigenous remembrance practices and the complexities of Indigenous National Service in a post-colonial paradigm.

-Like many Australians, Dean had an ancestor who lost their life on the 25th April, 1915, at Gallipoli.
+Like many Australians, Dean had an ancestor who lost their life on 25 April 1915, at Gallipoli.
 As an artist he is interested in how one navigates the cultural space of being both proud to be part of the Anzac narrative, but not necessarily supportive of war, especially as it has developed throughout the 20th century.

 Dean is particularly interested in the intersections of history where one narrative is championed, whilst another is omitted, particularly in relation to our Indigenous history.
 By examining trans-cultural mourning his hope is to be able to provide a foundation for deeper cultural empathy toward those who have suffered, and are suffering, from the effects of the current global war situations.